12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Have you taken the Taronga Zoo to Balmoral Beach walk yet?
 It’s a stunning harbour option.

-If you decide to swim while you are here, stay between the flags; the current can get quite strong here.
+If you decide to swim, stay between the flags; currents can be strong here.

 The walk begins on the northern side of Maroubra Beach.
-The first section takes you from Mistral Point along Maroubra Beach to the park at South Maroubra.
-This section is just under 2.5km and is wheelchair and pram friendly.
+The first section, from Mistral Point along Maroubra Beach to South Maroubra, is just under 2.5km and is wheelchair and pram friendly.

 - Great views of Botany Bay – Watch ships coming and going from Port Botany while enjoying sweeping coastal views

-- Whale watching spot in season (June-October) – This elevated position offers excellent whale spotting opportunities during migration season
+- Whale watching spot in season (June-October) – Elevated headlands offer excellent whale spotting opportunities during migration season

 - Picturesque rocky bays – Dramatic rock formations and secluded coves that feel worlds away from the city

-The next section to Malabar Begins in Arthur Byrne Reserve in South Maroubra and connects to Pioneers Park in Malabar.
-This 1.15km walking track, officially known as the Western Escarpment Walking Track, links with the 3.7km Boora Point Walking Track.
-You can also walk a 4km loop around Malabar Headland.
-This section has quite a few stairs, so not suitable for prams and wheelchairs.
+The next section to Malabar begins in Arthur Byrne Reserve at South Maroubra and connects to Pioneers Park in Malabar.
+This 1.15km Western Escarpment Walking Track links with the 3.7km Boora Point Walking Track, and you can also walk a 4km loop around Malabar Headland.

-Your final destination is Malabar Beach, a hidden gem and one that I am almost reluctant to share.
-The rock pool here, pictured below, is sheltered and has a wheelchair ramp into the pool.
-Not so much a sandy beach as a beautiful rocky bay.
+Your final destination is Malabar Beach, a hidden gem that many locals would prefer to keep to themselves.
+The rock pool here is sheltered and has a wheelchair ramp into the water; the bay is more rocky than sandy but beautifully scenic.

 Download the detailed map (PDF) if you would like to give this walk a try.

-La Perouse to Yarra Bay – Discover History and Identity
+La Perouse to Yarra Bay Coastal Walk (2.8km)

-This is where you can walk through 7,500 years of continuous Aboriginal connection to country, combined with early European settlement history.
-The Kameygal people refer to this land as Guriwal, and many still live and work in the area today, making this one of the few places in Sydney where you can experience living Aboriginal culture alongside your coastal walk.
+This is where you can walk through thousands of years of continuous Aboriginal connection to Country alongside early European settlement history.
+The Kameygal people know this land as Guriwal, and many Aboriginal families still live and work in the area today.

 This walk is a relatively short and easy one, great for younger kids who may tire on others on this list.
 From La Perouse, head to the playground, and you will see a walking track heading into the bush.
 This is the Guriwal Bush Tucker Track, it features signage highlighting traditional foods and medicines.